reddy-uda/Grocery-Store-Inventory-Management-System-using-Airflow-and-Pyspark/Readme.md

 Main tables represention:

-**products** – Holds the basic details of every item the store sells, such as its category, brand, name, price, and any discounts.
+**products** – Contains all essential details about each item the store sells, including the product name, SKU, category, cost, selling price, and other attributes.

-**suppliers** – Stores the information of the suppliers who provide the products, including their names and contact details.
+**suppliers** – Holds the list of suppliers along with their contact information.
+Each supplier can be linked to one or more products.

-**warehouses** – Describes the different storage locations where stock is kept.
+**warehouses** – Represents the different storage locations where inventory is maintained.
+Each warehouse is connected to a specific physical location.

-**inventory** – Records how much quantity of each product is available in every warehouse.

-**sales** – Contains the details of each sale made, covering product, quantity sold, price, and transaction details.

-**inventory_changes** – Keeps a history of how stock levels change over time, whether daily or hourly.
+**inventory** – Represents the different storage locations where inventory is maintained.
+Each warehouse is connected to a specific physical location.

+**product_sales** – Represents the different storage locations where inventory is maintained.
+Each warehouse is connected to a specific physical location.

 This structure helps the system perform several important tasks: